Probity in procurement: Goods and services guide

 The benefits of engaging a probity practitioner include:

-• pre-empting and proactively managing possible probity issues;
+• pre-empting and proactively managing possible probity issues

-• helping to identify and address emerging probity issues and risks;
+• helping to identify and address emerging probity issues and risks

-• ensuring procurement staff meet the highest standards;
+• ensuring procurement staff meet the highest standards

-• minimising potential for complaints by having an independent third party monitor the procurement process;
+• minimising potential for complaints by having an independent third party monitor the procurement process

-• giving suppliers confidence in the integrity of the procurement process;
+• giving suppliers confidence in the integrity of the procurement process

-• providing an independent viewpoint;
+• providing an independent viewpoint

-• contributing to accountability and transparency of the procurement process;
+• contributing to accountability and transparency of the procurement process

-• mitigating and reducing risk; and
+• mitigating and reducing risk

-• ensuring procurement decisions are documented and defensible.
+• ensuring procurement decisions are documented and defensible

 Probity Plan